Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 I stopped by a cafe, and I ordered a well-deserved beer.
 “Ahoj dvie piva prosim!” (“Hello, two beers please!“).
 A czech guy taught me this because “when you go to a bar in Czech Republic, you never order just one beer“.He’s not wrong, 50CZK for a beer (2 euros, 2 US dollars)!
 It would be a shame not to take advantage of such low prices!

 I really liked my 3 days in Prague.
 The cost of living is low, there’s a good vibe, and the Czech beer is great!
 Talking about beers, I heard there was a few beer spas in Prague.
 Never did that before.
 Why not test it out?
+By the way, if you spend some time in the country, here’s a list of places to visit in Czech Republic!

 How to get to Prague